 One of its greatest advantages is that, unlike the attic, it’s easily accessible for those who know about it, while practically invisible for any other person.

-Check out this short video to see how a secret hidden room behind a closet looks like:
+Check out this short video to see what a secret hidden room behind a closet looks like:

 You can replace a regular closet or cabinet door with a hidden one but always make sure the new door completely blends into the environment.
 A hidden door that stands out is no longer hidden, in fact, it will quickly attract burglars’ attention once they get in the room.

-Finding a secure place for your safe is an important step.
+Finding a secure place for your home safe is an important step.
 However, at the same time, you should also make your whole home more burglar-proof.
 We’ve collected some simple and effective DIY home security hacks in this article.

 3. Under Stair Treads

 Certain types of stair treads can be modified and turned into a secret hiding place where you can conceal a small safe.
 Imagine it as storage under the stairs.

 You can either install a hidden drawer or modify a tread so that it opens upwards.
 There’s no one size fits all solution so you will have to use your creativity if you decide on applying this method.
 However, keep in mind that sometimes it can be difficult to hide the traces of the modification, and you may need to hire a professional for the work.